-Fill around two to three inches of cold water in the pan and keep it on the stove (obviously lit up) till it starts to boil or use boiled water already to get rid of this step.
+Fill around two to three inches of cold water in the pan and keep it on the stove (obviously lit up) till it starts to boil.
 The particles stuck on the pan will float on the water surface.

 Scrape between the ridges to remove any particle stuck on its surface using a spatula.
 Throw away this water and finally rinse it with hot water.
 Now, wipe it away using a paper towel.

-Another method of thorough cleaning includes usage of kosher salt and water.
-Eventually, salt has strong abrasive properties and therefore is popularly acclaimed to be used as a cleaner.
+Another method of thorough cleaning includes the usage of kosher salt and water.

-This method is almost identical to the one where we used only salt.
-Spread coarse kosher salt on the surface and add a small amount of water to it in order to make a paste-like consistency mixture.
+This method is almost identical to the first one where we used only kosher salt.
+Spread the salt on the surface and add a small amount of water to it to make a paste-like consistency mixture.

 Use a scrubber or a sponge to cover the whole of the pan including the bottom and the handle too.
 Using a spatula, scrape off any residual particle and finally rinse it off.

-Repeat the process until it’s cleaned and don’t wait till it cools down, clean it while it’s cool to the touch yet hot enough to accelerate the cleansing action (don’t burn your hands, you must be able to tolerate the warmth).
+Repeat the process until it’s cleaned and don’t wait till it cools down, clean it while warm enough to accelerate the cleansing action (don’t burn your hands, you must be able to tolerate the warmth).